-Since January 2021 the Council's Statutory Committees have operated with delegated authority for decision making on specific issues in accordance with their terms of reference.
-This arrangement has been subject to review and it was confirmed at General Meeting in June 2021 that it would continue to operate until May 2022 when it will be subject to further consideration.
+During 2022/23 the Council's Statutory Committees have operated with delegated authority for decision making on specific issues in accordance with their terms of reference.

 The minutes and associated reports for all Council and Committee Meetings are published on the Council's website www.fermanaghomagh.com with the exception of confidential minutes and reports.
 Additionally, all Council and Committee meetings are livestreamed and subsequently available on the Council's YouTube channel and through the website, except for discussions relating to confidential business.